RiiConnect24/Wii-Guide/_pages/Home.md

 [**Homebrew**](https://en.wikipedia.org/wiki/List_of_homebrew_video_games) usually refers to software that is not authorized by Nintendo.
 It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

-In most cases, running homebrew on your console is 100% free using just the Internet Browser.
-There are also various other exploits in commercial games to get homebrew running.
+In most cases, running homebrew on your console is 100% free using just the Nintendo 3DS Sound app.
+There are also various other exploits in commercial games and the browser to get homebrew running.

 ## What is Custom Firmware?

 **Custom Firmware** ("CFW") enables you to use more advanced hacks that userland homebrew can't easily do.
 For instance, signature patches let you install unsigned titles that appear right on your HOME Menu.

-CFW can be easily set up on any console that is on 9.2.0-20 or lower.
-Other versions can be downgraded, most for free or with just an exploit game.
+CFW can be easily set up on any console that is on 11.1.0 or lower.
+Other versions can have their firmware downgraded.

 ## What does this guide install?

 This guide has the end goal of taking a completely unmodified 3DS from stock firmware to arm9loaderhax powered Custom Firmware.
-On some versions, it utilizes homebrew as a jumping off point, but Custom Firmware is still the goal.
+On some versions, it utilizes homebrew as a stepping off point, but Custom Firmware is still the goal.

 Arm9loaderhax is the newest and best method of launching Custom Firmware that gives us nearly full control of the system only milliseconds into boot, which is similar to the effect of BootMii for the Wii.